dvstretiner/Disaster-Response-ML-Pipeline/README.md

 In order to output a web app with results, first the data must be cleaned and loaded into the database (ETL), then a classifier is run to produce a pickle file with the model (ML pipeline), finally a flask file containing code for the web app is run.

 1. **ETL pipeline**: data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
-2. **ML pipeline**: models/train_classifier.py data/DisasterResponse.db, which would save the classifier.pkl file (it's about 180 MB)
+2. **ML pipeline**: models/train_classifier.py data/DisasterResponse.db classifier.pkl
 3. **Flask file**: run.py

 **master.html** contains three visualizations based on the existing disaster response data.
 In the text field, you can enter a new message and the model on the backend would output relevant classifications to the front end.